merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 BLOCKCHAIN INTEGRATED E-LEARNING SYSTEM

 SparkRoom will be open to all interested contributors and instructors.
 Fees for each courses will be determined by the course provider.
-High contributing instructors and students will receive SPRK tokens as rewards which they can use to purchase courses or convert to fiat and other cryptocurrency.
+High contributing instructors and students will receive SRK tokens as rewards which they can use to purchase courses or convert to fiat and other cryptocurrency.

 At the end of each courses or programs, there will be an assessment for each student for the learning and a certificate will be issued through the Blockchain technology.
 Students will be asked to rate the course and the instructor upon completion and this will help the community to choose the best courses and programs in the platform.